Flixbox/lp-compat/README.md

 ## Setting up the project

-To get started with this project, you will need to install two pieces of software on your computer: _Node.js_ and _yarn_.
+To get started with this project, you will need to install two pieces of software on your computer: _Node.js_ and _pnpm_.

 1. Visit the [Node.js](https://nodejs.org/) website and click on the "Download" button.
 Follow the prompts to install _Node.js_ on your computer.
-2. Once _Node.js_ is installed, visit the [yarn](https://yarnpkg.com/) website and follow the instructions to install _yarn_ on your computer.
+2. Once _Node.js_ is installed, install _pnpm_ on your computer.
-3. Now that you have both _Node.js_ and _yarn_ installed, open a terminal or command prompt window and navigate to the root directory of this project.
+3. Open a terminal or command prompt window and navigate to the root directory of this project.
 4. Run the following command to install the necessary dependencies for the project:
-   1. `yarn`
+   1. `pnpm i`
 5. Run the following command to start the development server:
    1. `npm run start`